EQMG/Acid/README.md

 // Creates a sphere model with 20 latitude and longitude bands with a radius of 1. auto sphere = ModelSphere::Create(20, 20, 1.0f);

-// Plays a 3D sound (sound buffer resource internally managed), at the (10, 0, 0), at half volume. auto jump = Sound("Sounds/Jump.ogg", Transform(10.0f * Vector3::RIGHT), SOUND_TYPE_EFFECT, false, true, 0.5f);
+// Plays a 3D sound (sound buffer resource internally managed), at (10, 0, 0), at half volume. auto jump = Sound("Sounds/Jump.ogg", Transform(10.0f * Vector3::RIGHT), SOUND_TYPE_EFFECT, false, true, 0.5f);

 // Loads a entity from a prefab file.